 2. Quick Oats Cook Much Faster

 The main advantage quick oats have over steel-cut oats is convenience.
 You can cook quick oats on the stove top or in the microwave in 2–3 minutes.
-Steel-cut oats cook in
+Steel-cut oats cook in 20–30 minutes on the stove top.
+You can soak steel-cut oats overnight to cut the cooking time down to 10 minutes.

 3. Steel-Cut Oats Are Not As Processed As Quick Oats